tensorflow/tensorflow/g3doc/LangRef.md

 identified by a unique string (e.g. `dim`, `tf.Conv2d`, `x86.repmovsb`,
 `ppc.eieio`, etc), can return zero or more results, take zero or more SSA operands, and may have zero or more attributes.
-When parsed or printed in the raw form, these are all printed literally, and a function type is used to indicate the types of the results and operands.
+When parsed or printed in the _generic assembly form_, these are all printed literally, and a function type is used to indicate the types of the results and operands.

 Example: